stefanwalther/awesome-picasso.js/README.md

 # Contributing

 Contributions are not only always welcome but the entire idea behind this list!
+**There is no need to

 Please take a look at the [contribution guidelines and quality standard](CONTRIBUTING.md) page first.